dta181104/aielts/backend/IMPLEMENTATION_SUMMARY.md

 - ✅ Each course has 2 sections per skill

 ### Lessons
-- ✅ Sample lessons with VIDEO, DOCUMENT, QUIZ types
+- ✅ Sample lessons with VIDEO, DOCUMENT types

 ### Attachments
 - ✅ Sample PDF and MP3 attachments